DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 1. We set the `ACTIONS_RUNNER_CONTAINER_HOOKS` in the Runner container environment.
 This will point to a wrapper script that the Runner will use to run our workflow actions and script steps rather than running then directly itself.
-We'll use the hook included in the default Runner image [`/home/runner/k8s/index.js`](https://github.com/actions/runner-container-hooks/blob/main/packages/k8s/README.md)
+We'll use the hook package included in the default Runner image:
+   [`/home/runner/k8s/index.js`](https://github.com/actions/runner-container-hooks/blob/main/packages/k8s/README.md)
-1. `ACTIONS_RUNNER_CONTAINER_HOOK_TEMPLATE` points to our workflow pod spec "extension" to connect our ZFS cache PVC to the workflow `$job` container.
+1. `ACTIONS_RUNNER_CONTAINER_HOOK_TEMPLATE` points the `k8s/index.js`
+   hook to our workflow pod spec "extension" to connect our ZFS cache PVC to the workflow `$job` container.
+We'll use a ConfigMap and volumeMount it for this piece of the puzzle.
 1. At job start time, our `k8s/index.js` wrapper creates the workflow pod and starts the `$job` container.
-1. As the `$job` container is started, OpenEBS snapshots and clones our ZFS Conan cache DataSet as we specified in our hook extension.
+1. As the `$job` container is started, our PVC volume specification causes OpenEBS to snapshot and clone our ZFS Conan cache DataSet, and it'll be volumeMounted as it was with our devContainers.
 1. `Runner.Worker` hands off the workflow job steps to the `k8s/index.js` wrapper for execution in the `$job` container.
 1. Upon job completion, the ZFS cache PVC, `$job` container, and the